The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Constructing the tropical independence

 \begin{proposition} The distance $t'$ is an increasing piecewise affine function in $t$. \end{proposition}

-\begin{proof} If we consider the point $y$ at which the function $\varphi_A$ equals $\varphi^{\infty}_h$ to the left and equals $\varphi^0_h$ to the right, we see that locally in a neighborhood of this point, $\varphi_B$ agrees with $\varphi^{\infty}_h$ and $\varphi_C$ agrees with $\varphi^0_h$.
-Thus, in the tropical dependence between these three functions, all three must achieve the minimum at this point.
-This determines the other point, to the left of $x$, where all three achieve the minimum, which by the same reasoning is $y'$.
+\begin{proof} By Lemma~\ref{Lem:TLC2}, there is a tropical dependence among $\varphi_A$, $\varphi_B$, and $\varphi_C$ in which the three terms are all equal at $y$ and $y'$.
 The condition that all three functions are equal at these two points yields a system of equations, and by solving for $t'$, we obtain an expression for $t'$ as an increasing piecewise affine function in $t$. \end{proof}

 Note that $\varphi_A$ is linear with slope $s'_{\ell - 1}[h] = s_{\ell}[h+1]$ on a subinterval of $\beta_{\ell}$.
 This subinterval extends from the left endpoint $w_{\ell - 1}$ of $\beta_{\ell}$ to the point to the right of $x$ of distance $\min \{ t, d(x,v_{\ell}) \}$.